khulnasoft-lab/design.khulnasoft.com/contents/components/pagination.md

 ### Infinite scroll
-Infinite scroll begins once the user has reached the 20th item of a list and there are more items to load.
-It's at this point that a [loading spinner](component/spinner) appears within a button at the bottom of the list for the duration of the load time.
+Infinite scroll is triggered once the user has reached the 20th item of a list and there are more items to load.
+It is at this point that a [loading spinner](component/spinner) appears within a button at the bottom of the list for the duration of the load time.

 #### Behavior

 ##### Load more
-Once the list has loaded more items twice, a **show 20 more** button appears in place of the loading spinner button.
-This pattern of loading the list twice then showing a "show 20 more" button repeats itself until the user has reached the end of the list.
+Once the list has loaded more items twice, a **show more** button appears in place of the loading spinner button.
+This pattern of loading the list twice then showing a "show more" button repeats itself until the user has reached the end of the list.

-Todo: Add load more button example
+Todo: Add show more button example

-In cases where the user has scrolled enough to load the list twice, and fewer than 20 items remain in the list, we will forgo the use of a load more button and instead load the remaining items using the loading spinner button.
+In cases where the user has scrolled enough to load the list twice, and fewer than 20 items remain in the list, we will forgo the use of a "show more" button and instead load the remaining items using the loading spinner button.

 ##### List count